simleb/demofrustum/README.md

 Build and Run
 -------------

 The build system is using Cmake.

-To build and run:
+To build:

     > mkdir build && cd build
     > cmake ..
     > make

+Feel free to try other CMake generators as well...

+To run:

+* On linux:

         > ./demofrustum

-Feel free to try other CMake generators as well...
+* On OS X:

+        > open Demo\ Frustum.app

+    or simply double-click on the _Demo Frustum_ application.

 Credits